Factbox: Electric vehicle subsidies under pressure in some Tesla core markets

 But the German government said it is still awaiting approval by the European Commission on those increases.

-Reporting by Tina Bellon in New York; Editing by Lisa Shumaker
+Reporting by Tina Bellon in New York; Editing by Lisa Shumaker and Bernadette Baum